Yating-L/Markov-Chain-Models-for-a-Statistical-Analysis-of-DNA-Sequences/README.md

   ./a.out -min 6 -max 6 -deszscore -order 4 all_seq.txt > m4_deszscore.txt

-3. Verify the results by RMES
+3. Files
+  Input sequence file: all_seq.txt

-My results are in folder results/myresults
-The results of m1 to m4 model from RMES are in folder results/rmes

-By comparing my results with Rmes results, the overrepresented and underrepresented word lists are the same and their z-scores are very close.
+  Result files: My results are in folder results/myresults The results of m1 to m4 model from RMES are in folder results/rmes By comparing my results with Rmes results, the overrepresented and underrepresented word lists are the same and their z-scores are very close.
 There are some slightly different, because I skipped alphabet other than a, t, c, g.

 Reference:
   Schbath, S., Prum, B., &amp; de Turckheim, E. (1995).
 Exceptional motifs in different Markov chain models for a statistical analysis of DNA sequences.
 Journal of Computational Biology, 2(3), 417-437.